n1o/n1o.github.io/content/posts/from-llms-to-sentence-embeddings.md

 # Final Thoughts

-Since my main interests lie more in understanding tasks than necessary generation problems, this research was very needed.
-For a very long time I thought that I would need to pretrain my own embedding model, however as we all know that is expensive and generally discouraged.
-Right now I see that I can create a powerful embedding model, in my example from [Qwen-2.5 Coder](https://github.com/QwenLM/Qwen2.5-Coder).
-What would be extremely nice to see is if I can take the ideas from NV-Embed (mainly because it is the latest research already leveraging ideas from LLM2Vec, however I still see the need to have a word level pretraining step) and fuse it with [Matryoshka Representation Learning](https://arxiv.org/pdf/2205.13147) to get a more lean final representation.
+Since my main interests lie more in understanding tasks than in generation problems, this research was very needed.
+For a very long time, I thought that I would need to pretrain my own embedding model; however, as we all know, that is expensive and generally discouraged.
+Right now, I see that I can create a powerful embedding model, in my example from [Qwen-2.5 Coder](https://github.com/QwenLM/Qwen2.5-Coder).
+What would be extremely nice to see is if I could take the ideas from NV-Embed (mainly because it is the latest research already leveraging ideas from LLM2Vec, however I still see the need to have a word-level pretraining step) and fuse it with [Matryoshka Representation Learning](https://arxiv.org/pdf/2205.13147) to get a leaner final representation.